Converging at the Intersection of Impact Investing and the Sustainable Development Goals

 As part of this agenda, the UN submitted a call-to-action for the private sector to play a larger role in achieving these goals, identifying impact investors as a key group in accelerating the progress of the agenda and making its success a reality.

 Recently, impact investing (investments intended to generate financial and social/environmental return) has made a big splash in the finance/investing sector.
 Although this practice has been in effect for nearly ten years, its proliferation has been supported by individuals and organizations seeking ways to create social impact alongside their financial returns, often using ESG principles (environmental, social, governance) to identify businesses that generate these types of results.
-One group, in particular, driving this activity has been millennials as they have shown more interest in enterprises that are contributing to the greater good of humanity and the planet.
+One group in particular driving this activity has been millennials, as they have shown more interest in enterprises contributing to the greater good of humanity and the planet.

 In a recent article published by The Globe and Mail, Morgan Stanley’s Institute for Sustainable Investing CEO Audrey Choi stated, “[Millennials] want to work in a place they feel is going to have a positive impact on the world.
 They’re twice as likely to invest in stock or a fund if sustainability is part of the value-creation thesis.”
 Referencing a recent study conducted by Morgan Stanley, Choi shared that “84 percent of millennials were interested in sustainable investing.”
 They are twice as likely to check product packaging to ensure sustainability (40% of Millennial investors, compared to 22% of the total individual investor population).
 They are twice as likely to exit an investment position because of objectionable corporate activity (15% of Millennial investors, compared to 7% of the total individual investor population).1